last updated: Feb 17, 2017

 Eco-friendly, environmentally friendly and natural are just claims.

-Most latex mattresses on the market are not organic because they're not certified organic.
-To label anything organic it must be certified.
+To be labeled a mattress organic it must be certified organic.
 Control Union is the only company certifying latex as organic under the Global Organic Latex Standards or GOLS for short.

-Certified organic latex means 95% of the latex should be made from certified organic components.
+Certified organic latex means 95% of the latex should be made from certified organic ingredients.

-Most companies include very little certified organic latex given the cost.
+Most companies include very little certified organic latex to reduce the cost.
 For example....
 1 of the 8 inches of natural latex will be GOLS certified organic latex.

-Latex foam can be made natural, synthetic (man made), or blended for a combination of natural and synthetics ingredients. learn more about latex foam.
+Keep in mind that latex foam can be made natural, synthetic (man-made), or blended for a combination of natural and synthetics ingredients. learn more about latex foam.

 1) Organic Cotton